ExoMars-PanCam/passthrough/docs/reference/ptl/properties/fetch.md

 It is not currently possible for `fetch` to target a specific instance of a plural element; the n-th instance of a template element will match the n-th instance of the corresponding source element.
-However, it is possible to duplicate a singular template element's subtree for each matched source instance, using the `multi` parameter described below.
+However, it is possible to duplicate a singular template element's subtree for each matched source instance, using the `multi` property.